rsun050/handy-dandy/README.md

 Since the checkin I finished up the `InventoryManager` (dropping items, checking if the inventory contains {amt} of {item}) as well as wrote up the dialogue system (the logic code (`DialogueManager`)/ScriptableObjects (`Fragment`, `DialogueFragment`, `ItemFragment`, `QuestFragment`) as well as set up the UI for the dialogue in Unity (text and option buttons).

 ### Armando Topete

 ### Michael Lopez
+Since the last check-in, I was trying to make the environment look better, by adding some extra assets into it.
+I ended up grabbing pre-made assets with good materials and good animations and made it work with the current scene.
+I was working on adding some tiny user-improvement like adding a sprint key and making the camera "zoom in" while you were sprinting, and I was also working on making the apples actually fall from the trees.

 ## Open-Source Assets
 ### Sounds